MarcoDorantes/XlsxCommand/README.md

         -Align Center,Left,Right
 ```

-### 3. Create an Excel XLSX Worksheet with given cell formatting by property name.
+### 3. Create an Excel Workbook (XLSX) of one Worksheet tab with given cell formatting by property name.
 This example writes the same values as the example #1 and specifies the cell data type and cell horizontal alignment for the corresponding data cells by property name:
 ```
 Import-Module XlsxCommand